 Step 2: The Ice Cream Sundae Glass!

 Decide how big you want your sundae to be and buy a proportional glass!
 My glass is huge — 11 inches tall and holds 18 scoops of ice cream!
-I don’t think this is actually made for ice cream sundaes (you may want to google “large margarita glass”).
+I don’t think this is actually made for ice cream sundaes (this large margarita glass would work well too).
 I got mine at Michael’s but it looks like they no longer carry them.
 But really, just pick something that looks fun to you!
 It doesn’t even have to be clear glass.

 Place the glass in the FREEZER for 10-15 minutes!